athirasuresh338/PBI_Bank_Loan_Analysis/README.md

 3. Explore the dashboards to gain insights.

 ## **Insights Delivered** 💡
-- 📊 Improved decision-making with loan performance metrics.
+- Trends in loan approval and funding.
+- Analysis of borrower demographics (employment length, home ownership).
+- Differentiation of 'Good Loans' and 'Bad Loans' for risk management.
-- 📍 Identified regional and demographic trends.
+- Identification of regional and seasonal lending patterns.
-- 🔍 Supported risk management with borrower and loan segmentation.

 ---